-Recommendation 13-5: Disqualification at the time of election should be stated to be a ground for invalidating the election for all elections.
+13.12 Disqualification at the time of election should be a ground for invalidating all elections.

-Recommendation 13-6: The election court should have a power to consider whether a disqualification has expired and, if so, whether it is proper to disregard it, mirroring the power under section 6 of the House of Commons Disqualification Act 1975.
+13.13 The election court should have a power to consider whether a disqualification has expired and, if so, whether it is proper to disregard it, mirroring the power under section 6 of the House of Commons Disqualification Act 1975.